mhaidar70/circuit-python/README.md

 ## Motor_Control

 ### Description and Code
-THis assignment had us to increase or decrease a motor's power using a potentiometer.
+This assignment had us to increase or decrease a motor's power using a potentiometer.

 ```python